 Eastern Arrernte Elder

-MK Turner is a respected Eastern Arrernte elder, cultural adviser, translator, teacher, social justice champion, artist and author.
+MK Turner is a respected North Eastern Arrernte (ayerrere ikngerre) Elder, cultural adviser, translator, teacher, social justice champion, artist and author.
 In 1997, she received the Medal of the Order of Australia in recognition of her service to the Aboriginal community of Central Australia, through preserving language and culture, and interpreting.
 MK has fought for the rights of Aboriginal people for over four decades.
 She is dedicated to keeping Arrernte culture, life and language rich and strong.

 Jan Owen AM